imanlotfimahyari/State-Sharing-p4-python/README.md

 ## Introduction

-In this repository a sample solution for State sharing is prepared by help of the P4 language, python and the PUBLISH/SUBSCRIBE scheme.
+In this repository a sample solution for State sharing is prepared by help of the `P4 language`, `python` and the `PUBLISH/SUBSCRIBE` scheme.

-In simple words, we have some `Network Functions` that want to `Publish` information on some variables, they are not aware of each other existence or the place of the other Network Functions in the network, and they want to have a selective access to the others publishes.
+In simple words, we have some `Network Functions` that want to `Publish` information on some `variables`, they are not aware of each other existence or the place of the other Network Functions in the network, and they want to have a selective access to the others publishes.
-Their information is limited to the variable names and the address of the REPLICA controller.
+Their information is limited to the variable names and the address of the `REPLICA controller`.
 We tried to implement a simple case that can demonestrate well the idea.

 For the sack of simplicity, we start four hosts, then we run four Network